sorenandersen/ross/docs/architecture.md

 - StaffUsers
 - Managers, i.e. restaurant owner

-Three Cognito groups are used to manage the permissions of these roles.
+Cognito custom attributes are used to manage the permissions of these roles.

-Two Cognito app clients ensures access to Cognito API operations for client applications (frontend's) consuming the ROSS API.

 Generally, Cognito will be used to store login credentials only and other user attributes and preferences will be stored in the DynamoDB "Users" table.
 However, to simplify the registring process for StaffUsers and Managers, the following custom attributes exist for StaffUsers and Managers in Cognito: